 - And many more

-These qualities make consultants a better choice for organizations but their billable time comes at a huge price tag.
-The chargeable hours of consultants cost more than that of the employees of that firm.
+These qualities make consultants a better choice for organizations, but their billable time comes at a hefty price tag.
+The chargeable hours of consultants cost more than those of the employees of that firm.
 Then why do organizations have to hire consultants despite their expensive billable hours?
-It is because the organization needs external support to achieve their business objectives, which otherwise isn’t possible with their existing workforce.
+It is because the organization needs external support to achieve its business objectives, which otherwise isn’t possible with its existing workforce.

 This article will help you understand the definition, advantages, and disadvantages of billable hours in consulting.
 Let’s dive deep: